davidwyly/rxn/README.md

 An *odd* number of parameters after the `version`, `controller`, and `action` would result in an error.

 ## Versioned Controllers & Actions
-By versioning your endpoint URLs (e.g., `v1.1`, `v2.4`, etc), you can guarantee that you're not going to accidentally break anything on your front-end whenever you add new backend functionality.
-It also helps keep your documentation from being incorrect or out of date, as frontend developers can just build to the documentation and everything will just work.
+By versioning your endpoint URLs (e.g., `v1.1`, `v2.4`, etc), you can rest easy knowing that you're not going to accidentally break your frontend whenever you alter backend endpoint behavior.
+Additionally, versioning also helps keep your documentation in order; frontend developers can just build to the documentation and everything will *just work*.

 So for an endpoint with version `v2.1`, the first number (`2`) is the *controller version*, and the second number (`1`) is the *action version*.
 The example below is how we would declare controller version `2` with action version `1`: